ergoplatform/ergodocs/docs/dev/stack/appkit.md

 How our app will work is that the user will launch it from the command line and provide one argument.
 This argument is the amount of value (in NanoErgs) which they wish to freeze/lock under the Freezer contract which we wrote above.

-Our first step for our FreezeCoin app will be to read the configuration json file we just created and to accept the command line argument from the user:
+Our first step for our FreezeCoin app will be to read the configuration JSON file we just created and to accept the command line argument from the user:

 ```java
 public static void main(String[] args) {